-Calcium is an essential nutrient, which means it is a nutrient our bodies can’t make.
-That means we need to get enough of it from the foods we eat.
-Calcium helps to build strong bones and teeth.
+Calcium is an essential nutrient, which means it is a nutrient our bodies can’t make on its own.
+Therefore, we need to get enough calcium from the food we eat.
+Calcium helps build strong bones and teeth.
 Calcium is also needed for muscles such as the heart to contract, blood to clot, and nerve impulses to transmit in the body.
-If your calcium needs are not met through the foods you eat, it will be withdrawn from your bones, which act as a depot for calcium.
+If your calcium needs are not met through food intake, it will be withdrawn from your bones, which act as a depot for calcium.
 Milk products are excellent sources of calcium.
 Fluid milk contains vitamin D, which helps our body absorb calcium, and is equally important for bone health.

-Without milk products in your diet, it is extremely difficult—but not impossible—to meet your calcium needs.
+Without milk products in your diet, it is difficult (but not impossible) to meet your calcium needs.
 This is because very few foods other than milk products contain as much calcium that is readily absorbed by the body.
-To obtain the amount of calcium found in one glass (250 mL) of milk, you would have to eat more than 7½ cups of spinach, 4 cups of broccoli, 11½ cups of red kidney beans, 32 glasses of soy beverage, or 12 slices of whole wheat bread.

 Pasteurization involves heating milk to temperatures high enough to eliminate certain unwanted bacteria while retaining the nutritional properties of milk.
 In most modern methods, milk is heated to 72 °C (161.6 °F) for 15 seconds or to 140 °C (284 °F) for three seconds then rapidly cooled to 4 °C (39.2 °F).
 It does not involve the use of any additives whatsoever.
 Pasteurization not only makes the milk suitable for consumption, but also increases the length of time it can be kept before it spoils.